hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/04-Applications.md

         Ans: 2 <br/>
         Node I and H have only one common neighbor G. G is in the same community hence $f(u)=1$.
 The result is $1+1=2$.
-    + Assign nodes to communities with attribute node “community"
+    + Assign nodes to communities with attribute node "community"
         ```python
         # assign community
         G.node['A']['community'] = 0